Watteau and His Circle

 The scope of this project is specific and narrowly focused.
 Unlike popular books with ravishing color plates and little content, this website is meant for relatively few but dedicated readers concerned with early eighteenth-century French art.
 I am reminded of an anecdote about the friend of a colleague who responded to a general archaeology exam question with an incredibly detailed answer about a minor type of Roman provincial pottery.
 The examiners were bowled over by this man’s extraordinary knowledge on such a minuscule topic, but then asked him why he had expended so much energy on a subject that only three or four people in the world knew anything about.
 His reply was "I realize that, but with them I have such interesting conversations."
 My hope is that these essays will find a readership, that they will encourage others’ research, and that they will lead to stimulating conversations on the art of Watteau and his circle.

-Future essays will be devoted to a wide range of topics: the assistants in Watteau’s shop, pictures that can be associated with an otherwise unidentified painter of fêtes galantes whom I have named the Hulot Master and, finally, the exciting discoveries made in the recent cleaning of Watteau’s painting La Promenade sur les remparts.
+Future essays will be devoted to a wide range of topics: the presence of assistants in Watteau’s shop, fêtes galantes by various unidentified masters in Watteau’s circle, and the exciting discoveries made in the recent cleaning of Watteau’s painting La Promenade sur les remparts.